One of the questions we often get asked is what is the closest airport in Cappadocia and which one should you fly into?

 Cappadocia Airport Shuttles

-Now that you’ve decided which airport to fly to Cappadocia, let’s figure out how you can get from the airport to your hotel.
+By now you should have the information you need to decide which airport to fly to Cappadocia, so now let’s figure out how you can get from the airport to your hotel.

 There are typically three ways to get from the Cappadocia Airport to town, they are: